Kaijun/shadowsocks-go-docker/README.md

 # shadowsocks-go-docker

+A Dockerfile for building image of [shadowsocks-go](https://github.com/shadowsocks/shadowsocks-go) with its [binary(compiled) files](https://github.com/shadowsocks/shadowsocks-go/releases).

-A Dockerfile for creating [shadowsocks-go](https://github.com/shadowsocks/shadowsocks-go).
-The image is based on  [Busybox](https://hub.docker.com/_/busybox/) which is extreamly tiny.
-It also uses  the [binary(compiled) version](https://github.com/shadowsocks/shadowsocks-go/releases) simply, so currently the whole image only takes **12.03 MB**.
+The image is based on  [Busybox](https://hub.docker.com/_/busybox/) which is extreamly tiny, and using binary files, so the whole image only takes **12.03 MB**.

-This project is inspired by [docker-shadowsocks](https://github.com/oddrationale/docker-shadowsocks), and my objective was to achieve a more bare-bone and cleaner image comparing docker-shadowsocks.
+This project is initially inspired by [docker-shadowsocks](https://github.com/oddrationale/docker-shadowsocks), and my objective was to achieve a more bare-bone and cleaner image comparing docker-shadowsocks.

 Quick Start